sy-harabi/sy-harabi.github.io/_posts/2024-08-09-Optimizing-Early-Game-Part-One-Selecting-Remotes.md

 ### B. Spawn Usage for Sources

-Spawn usage = Spawn time for miners + Spawn time for haulers + Spawn time for reservers.
+`Spawn usage = Spawn time for miners + Spawn time for haulers + Spawn time for reservers`

 Again, omit the last term if not applicable.